utwente/living-textbook/docs/docker.md

 ### Production how-to

-1. Copy the `docker-compose.prod.yml` to `docker-compose.yml`
+1. Make a copy of `docker-compose.prod.yml` called `docker-compose.yml`
 2. Make sure the environment is configured accordingly
 3. Start with `docker-compose up -d`
-4. Open the ltb on your configured host.
+4. Visit the ltb in your browser by going to the host configured in `ltb_prod.env`.

 > Note: Before you can login, you must create a local account and a study area.
 Check [the instructions](#first-account)
 > at the bottom of this document.